Workshops are tentative and are subject to change.

 Creating an Arcadian Brotherhood -- This will be an interest meeting for those who might be interested in forming / joining the Arcadian Brotherhood.
 This brotherhood will be for Pagan and Hellenistic men-who-love men.
 One our primary activities will be sponsoring this annual gathering, but we hope to form a platform where members can also form groups in their local areas.
 Presented by Mel Mystery.

-Is there a place for sexuality in the sacred? -- A panel discussion on the place of sacred sexuality within Queer men's gatherings and spiritual groups.
+Is there a place for sexuality in the sacred? -- A round table discussion on the place of sacred sexuality within Queer men's gatherings and spiritual groups.
 Can the sexual and the spiritual exist side-by-side?
 Is spiritual prudery limited to Abrahamic religions?
 How can queer men integrate sexuality into their spiritual practices?
 Is there such a thing as too much sexual freedom within Queer spirituality, groups, and gatherings?
 These are a few questions that might be addressed.
-We are looking for a handful of folks to be on this panel.

 Mask Making -- We'll be providing blank masquerade type masks and craft supplies for people to make and design their own masks.
 While you're on you're traveling through the park before the workshop, you might look for and collect stones, sticks, and other natural items to include in your mask.
 Folks might consider wearing their masks during the Rite of Pan ritual.